AaronHuggs/CTF-Reports/reports/hackthebox/support/index.md

 ![Support Info Card](Support_info-card.png)

-This write-up details the attack path taken against the Support box on HackTheBox, outlining the techniques and vulnerabilities exploited to achieve remote code execution on the domain controller.
+This write-up explores the attack path against the Support machine on HackTheBox, beginning with Active Directory enumeration and leveraging exposed credentials to gain a foothold.
+By decompiling a .NET executable, we uncover hardcoded credentials that grant access to sensitive network services.
+With careful privilege escalation, we ultimately achieve remote code execution on the domain controller, demonstrating real-world techniques applicable to Active Directory exploitation.

 ## Reconnaissance and Enumeration